The Optimism Definition - How To Be More Optimistic

 The more optimistic approach to the example of financial trouble would be to start thinking of solutions.
 Think of ways you can earn more money.
 What can you do to pay the bill?
 What solutions are out there that can help you solve this problem?
 The more you start to focus on those questions and their answers, the more optimistic you will become.
 You will begin to see that you are in control and can make a difference in your situation.

 Pessimistic people tend to think that life is out of their control.
 Things either go well for them, or they go bad.
-And, with pessimistic tendencies, people expect things to go bad.
+People with pessimistic tendencies often believe things will go poorly.
 An optimistic person believes that they have control over the outcome of situations in their life.
 Even if optimistic people go through difficult times, they can remain optimistic because they don't believe and expect that everything coming their way will be bad.

 If you want to become more optimistic, you need to start seeing the things that are going well in your life.
 It's easy to get caught up in failure and difficult times and forget to acknowledge the things that are going well.
 Take time at the end of each day to write out a list of the successes that you had for the day.
 These could be big things like finding a new job, or they can be small things like getting the grocery shopping done.

 Pessimistic people tend to ignore the progress that they are making in life.
 They are so focused on what they don't have and what's going wrong that they don't celebrate the things going right.
-If you want to become more optimistic, you need to start to track your progress.
-No matter how small it is, if you have made progress in an area. it is something to be celebrated.
+If you want to become more optimistic, you can start tracking your progress.
+No matter how small it is, if you have made progress in an area, it is something to be celebrated.
 This could be as simple as keeping track of things that you have learned throughout the day.

 Tracking your progress is a habit that you need to build into your day.
 Make reminders for yourself throughout the day in the beginning.
 But as you continue to do this, it will eventually become a natural activity that you do.